 Current Situation of Biomass Energy Development in Vietnam

 Realizing the importance of biomass energy in sustainable economic development, Vietnam in the last decade has prioritized investment into developing energy sector infrastructure and policy.
-The government has formulated policies for biomass energy
+The government has formulated policies for biomass energy development such as:

 - Minimize the traditional use of biomass

 - Encourage and support different researches to improve technologies and equipment of biomass energy application as biofuel, biopower and bioproducts.

 - Adopt advanced technologies of reducing cost in biomass accumulation and transportation

 - Create and develop biomass and biomass energy markets

 - Enhance international collaboration for researches and develop technologies on biomass utilization.

 Vietnam is a producing country.
 Cheap technologies are produced or imported, often of low qualities.
 When products break or stop working, it is inexhaustible fixed.
 Therefore technologies in biomass energy production have a much longer lifetime in Vietnam.
 Amisy is one of the well known manufacturers and exports of fuel pellet machines and pellet production lines.
 There is an expert team of technicians who are responsible for the delivery, assembling and installation and can provide you professional & patient guidance to efficiently operate the machine.